skema-dev/skema-go/sample/grpc-dao/README.md

 - Although we just need CRUD, most ORM tools offer quite a lot flexible methods to query/create, and "smart" solution for Upsert/Soft Delete/etc., which makes the APIs confusing.
 - Developers have to wrap those ORM tools again and again to consolidate to "reusabel" interfaces, if they are really good enough to do that...

 What I like most is the way how Djano does in its model.
 They have build-in CRUD functionalities.
-And I'd like to bring similiar features to Skema-Go, as below code:
+And I'd like to bring similiar features to Skema-Go, as shown in below code:

 ```
 	user := database.Manager().GetDAO(&dao.User{})